A little reminder courtesy of the Columbus, Ohio Police Department . . .

 Yeah, you’re also out a chunk of money for the gun itself, but personally I’d be more concerned about the firearm that’s now in the hands of someone who thinks crime is the way to fund their lifestyle.

 If you’re in a situation where leaving your handgun in your vehicle is the only option, get a real safe.
 Hornady’s RAPiD Vehicle Safe is a legit option (I own a couple myself).
 The RAPiD has a 14-gauge steel housing, internal hardened locking lugs, and a steel cable that can be attached to a seat frame.
 It can be opened using a four-to-six digit programmable security code, one of the RFID wristbands or key fobs it ships with, or one of a pair of barrel keys.
 Power comes from either four AAA batteries or a 12-volt car adapter.

 Is this the perfect solution?
-No, there is no perfect solution, but it is unlikely you’re going to run into a criminal doing a smash-and-grab while also carrying heavy-duty bolt cutters or some other tool that will give them access to the safe (if it’s properly installed).
+No. There is no perfect solution, but it’s unlikely you’re going to run into a criminal doing a smash-and-grab while also carrying heavy-duty bolt cutters or some other tool that will give them access to the safe (assuming it’s properly installed).

 If you’re at home, that’s going to be in your gun safe, not parked in your driveway in your car.
 Your car’s gun safe won’t do you much good if the entire car is stolen, will it?

-Thus ends your friendly Your Car is Not a Gun Safe PSA.
+Thus ends this friendly Your Car is Not a Gun Safe PSA.